paragkatkar/katacoda-scenarios/mongodb/step5.md

-In this step you will learn the MongoDB concepts
+In this step you will learn the MongoDB basic concepts

 # Database
 A database is a set of collections (tables).
 Each databse is physically stored as files on the host filesystem.
 A single MongoDB instance can host multiple databases.
 It is equivalent to an RDBMS schema.